-Kentucky woman, boyfriend charged in her fiance’s death
+Woman, boyfriend charged after fiance’s shallow grave found

 According to an arrest report, 43-year-old Rick Fisher was found “sweating heavily” as he exited the wooded area where the body was found.
 He and 50-year-old Lisa Harvey were arrested.

 Harvey’s arrest report says she helped Fisher murder the man found buried, who was her fiance.
-Fisher’s arrest report says the couple gave “conflicting stories.”
+Fisher’s arrest report says the couple gave conflicting stories.

 Most Read Nation & World Stories